PEOPLE-ECCO/PEOPLE-ECCO.github.io/docs/handbook/solutions_handbook.md

 -[Habitat frequency](marine-solutions/habitat-frequency/getting-started)

 ##  Effectiveness solution
-The development of the aquatic solutions was led by [ITC](https://www.utwente.nl/en/itc/).
-Source code of the aquatic solutions can be found in **[this](https://github.com/PEOPLE-ECCO/ecco-effectiveness-solutions)** GitHub repository.
+The development of the effectiveness solution was led by [ITC](https://www.utwente.nl/en/itc/).
+Source code of the effectiveness solution can be found in **[this](https://github.com/PEOPLE-ECCO/ecco-effectiveness-solutions)** GitHub repository.
 Please use the repository's **[issues](https://github.com/PEOPLE-ECCO/ecco-effectiveness-solutions/issues)** tab to report bugs or suggest improvements.

 The PEOPLE-ECCO effectiveness solution is:

--[Before-After-Control-Impact assessment](marine-solutions/BACI/getting-started): Identify control sites through statistical matching and use them to assess conservation action effectiveness.
+-[Before-After-Control-Impact assessment](effectiveness-solutions/BACI/getting-started): Identify control sites through statistical matching and use them to assess conservation action effectiveness.